terezamr/terezamr/README.md

 Coding student at 42 Lisbon, with a BEng in Mechanical Engineering.
-Currently working on [CPP_Modules](https://github.com/terezamr/Cpp_Modules) (one of 42's common core project).
+Currently working on [CPP_Modules](https://github.com/terezamr/Cpp_Modules) (one of 42's common core projects).

 How to reach me: terezameloribeiro@gmail.com
 <!-- ...